hitsz-ids/duetector/README_en.md

 > duetector is one of the components in the DataUCON project, which is designed to provide support for data usage control.
 [Intro DataUCON](https://dataucon.idslab.io/).

-duetector🔍 is an eBPF-based data usage control probe that provides support for data usage control by probing for data usage behavior in the Linux kernel.
+duetector🔍 is an extensible data usage control detector that provides support for data usage control by probing for data usage behavior in the Linux kernel(based on eBPF).

 **🐛🐞🧪 The project is under heavy development, looking forward to any bug reports, feature requests, pull requests!**